Trump's pick Amy Barrett sworn in as Supreme Court justice | Politics

 Trump's pick Amy Barrett sworn in as Supreme Court justice

-Conservative jurist Amy Coney Barrett was sworn in as the 115th justice on the US Supreme Court on Monday night, an hour after the Republican-controlled Senate confirmed her nomination, delivering President Donald Trump a landmark win just a week before the crucial presidential election.
+Conservative jurist Amy Coney Barrett was sworn in as the 115th justice of the US Supreme Court on Monday night, an hour after the Republican-controlled Senate confirmed her nomination, handing President Donald Trump a landmark win just a week before the crucial presidential polls.
 The Senate confirmed the nomination of Barrett as the Supreme Court Judge by 52-48 votes, overcoming the unified opposition of Democrats.

 Barrett, a 48-year-old religious conservative, was administered the official constitutional oath by Justice Clarence Thomas on the South Lawn of the White House alongside President Trump.
 "I stand here tonight, truly honoured and humbled," she said shortly after she took the constitutional oath.